baharkyc/Ecommerce-Backend/README.md

 # Ecommerce Backend

-This is a backend project for an e-commerce application developed using **Spring Boot**.
-The system is designed to manage core functionalities of an online store including user authentication, product management, category hierarchy, and order handling.
+This is a backend project for a complete **online shopping application** developed using **Spring Boot**.
+The system is designed to manage essential features of an e-commerce platform, including user authentication, product browsing, filtering, ordering, and payment processing.
+The database is populated with real product data based on a dataset inspired by **Amazon product listings**.

 ##  Technologies Used